-If an event requires additional assistance from I&E or other units beyond normal work responsibilities or that requires employee overtime, a reasonable and nondiscriminatory fee may be charged to the individual or organization sponsoring the event.
+If an event requires additional assistance from I&E or other units beyond normal work responsibilities or that require employee overtime, a reasonable and nondiscriminatory fee may be charged to the individual or organization sponsoring the event.

-Response to Violations
+2. Responses to Violations

-Individuals or organizations wishing to make a grievance regarding a violation of Texas Education Code § 51.9315 (Protected Speech on Campus) may report it via the University compliance email at compliance@uta.edu.
-A student or student organization who violates a provision of this Policy may be disciplined under UTA HOP Policy 11.
-Staff or faculty who violate a provision of this Policy may be disciplined under applicable procedures provided by other policies.
-If no such procedures exist, violations will be referred to the Office of the Provost or Human Resources as applicable.

-Authorized University personnel may prevent imminently threatened violations, or end ongoing violations, of a prohibition in this Policy, by explanation and persuasion, by reasonable physical intervention, by arrest of violators, or by any other lawful measures.
-Alternatively, or additionally, they may initiate disciplinary proceedings under this Policy.
-Discretion regarding the means and necessity of enforcement will be vested in the UTA chief of police, or in University personnel designated by the president, as appropriate, but such discretion will be exercised without regard to the viewpoint of any speaker.
+- a.
+Individuals or organizations wishing to make a grievance regarding a violation of Texas Education Code §51.9315 (Protected Speech on Campus) may report it via the University compliance email at compliance@uta.edu.
+A student organization who violates a provision of this policy may be disciplined under UTA Policy SL-SO-PO-04.
+Staff or faculty who violate a provision of this policy may be disciplined under utra policy be disciplined under applicable procedures provided by other policies.
+If no such procedures exist, violations will be referred to the Office of the Provost or Human Resources as applicable. - Authorized University personnel may prevent imminently threatened violations, or end ongoing violations, of a prohibition in this policy, by explanation and persuasion, by reasonable physical intervention, by arrest of violators, or by any other lawful measures.
+Alternatively, or additionally, they may initiate disciplinary proceedings under this policy.
+Discretion regarding the means and necessity of enforcement will be vested in the UTA Chief of Police, or in University personnel designated by the president, as appropriate, but such discretion will be exercised without regard to the viewpoint of any speaker. - c.
 University persons and University organizations on the campus must comply with all reasonable instructions from University administrators and law enforcement officials at the scene.
-A University person or University organization that complies with an on-the-scene order limiting speech, expression, or assembly may test the propriety of that order in an appeal under the appeal section below.

-Off-campus person(s) or organization(s) on the campus who violate a prohibition in this Policy may be subject to criminal trespass charges, arrest, or other lawful measures.
+A University person or University organization that complies with an on-the-scene order limiting speech, expression, or assembly may test the propriety of that order in an appeal under the appeal section below. - d.
+Off-campus person(s) or organization(s) on the campus who violate a prohibition in this policy may be subject to criminal trespass charges, arrest, or other lawful measures.

-Appeals
+3. Appeals

-A University person or organization that is denied permission for an activity requiring advance permission under this Policy may appeal the denial of permission.
-A University person or organization that complies with an onthe-scene order limiting speech, expression, or assembly may, on or before the fifth weekday after complying with the order, file a written appeal to determine the propriety of the order limiting the speech, expression, or assembly.
+A University person or organization that is denied permission for an activity requiring advance permission under this policy may appeal the denial of permission.
+A University person or organization that complies with an on-the-scene order limiting speech, expression, or assembly may, on or before the fifth weekday after complying with the order, file a written appeal to determine the propriety of the order limiting the speech, expression, or assembly.
 The question on appeal will be whether, under the circumstances as they reasonably appeared at the time of the order, the appellant's speech, expression, or assembly should have been permitted to continue.
 Such an appeal may be useful to clarify the meaning of a rule, or to resolve a factual dispute that may recur if the appellant desires to resume the speech, expression, or assembly that was limited by the order.
-An appeal authorized by this Section must be submitted to I&E within five business days of the action being appealed.
-The appeal will be forwarded by I&E to the President's designee who will issue a written decision, which will include any corrective action if necessary, to the appellant within five business days.
+An appeal authorized by this section must be submitted to I&E within five business days of the action being appealed.
+The appeal will be forwarded by I&E to the president's designee who will issue a written decision, which will include any corrective action, if necessary, to the appellant within five business days.
 A copy will be provided to the head of the applicable unit which took the action under appeal.

-Notice
+4. Notice

-A link to this policy will be included in any official student or personnel handbooks, posted on UTA's website, and provided to students during freshman and transfer student orientations.
+A link to this policy will be included in any official student or personnel handbooks, posted on UTA's website, and may be provided to students during freshman and transfer student orientations.

-II.
+III.
 Definitions